WSJ Wine Club Review (Wall Street Journal Wine Club)

 One of the most popular clubs we have ever reviewed is the Wall Street Journal Wine Club (also known as the WSJ Wine Club).
 It features anywhere from 12-15 bottles per shipment plus introductory gifts depending upon the month and the current promotion that they are running.
 However, the basics of the club stay the same.

-Unlike most other wine clubs, the WSJ Wine Club ships wine only by the case.
+Unlike most other wine clubs, the Wall Street Journal Wine Club ships wine only by the case.
 This makes it great for people who like a wide variety of different wines at value prices.
 A typical first shipment will be 15 bottles for $69.99, or $4.67 a bottle.
 (Shipping is an additional $19.99) You can choose from a case of all red, a case of all white, or a mixed case.
 Shipments are then sent quarterly with additional seasonal boxes.
 Tasting notes and food pairing guides are included, and you often receive a gift with your first purchase.